 I shook as she spoke of hearing the crack that resonated across the city limits.
 I stood speechless as she spoke of hearing the crash when it fell.
 I got choked up as she remembered the smell in the air and the blackness that the sky held.
 But what rings truer today than it ever did was that her story continued.
 She spoke of how through the night more and more Aggies came to the stack.
 They did not come to watch and see what was going on, but rather because their family members were still missing.
 Almost as soon as the structure collapsed, the students, professors, athletic teams, townspeople and bonfire crews organized themselves and began to lift each individual log to search for those lost.
-Against one of the most natural reactions to flee from harm, the Aggie family came and persistently fought for those who needed them.
+Against one of the most natural reactions to flee from harm, the Aggie family came together and persistently fought for those who needed them.
 This is not the first time the Aggie family has done this and it will not be the last.
 This is very evident as the 12th man still stands tall for their fighting farmers at every game.

-She continued on in her story as she showed me the Aggie family went one step farther and constructed a memorial site where the stack fell to honor the 12 students who were lost that night.
+She continued on in her story showing me the Aggie family went one step farther and constructed a memorial site where the stack fell to honor the 12 students who were lost that night.
 She explained to me the circle and how it showed the unity in these individual’s deaths.
 She showed me how each pillar, though all looked the same, were each unique to the individual who passed away.
-The bonfire memorial was constructed so beautifully to represent not only the deaths of those lost that night, but of the amazing strength the Aggie family showed by coming together and helping each other.
+The bonfire memorial was constructed so beautifully, to represent not only the deaths of those lost that night, but of the amazing strength the Aggie family showed by coming together and helping each other.
 This Ags, was the moment I fell in love with the university.

-As stated my family life has been hard but the one thing my family has done is stick together.
+As stated, my family life has been hard but the one thing my family has done is stick together.
 Through good and bad we have always been there for each other.
 This is what a family does and how a family survives.

-That date was when I learned I was an Aggie, I had always been an Aggie.
+That date was when I learned I was an Aggie; I had always been an Aggie.
 It was because of that date that I fell in love with the best family any university has to offer.
-This is why I want to graduate from Texas A&M with my bachelors.
-It is not to begin a job in the workforce but to be a part of the Aggie Family.
-To be there for them through good and bad as they have been there for me, an adopted Aggie, through these past four years.
+This is why I want to graduate from Texas A&M with my Bachelor’s.
+It is not to begin a job in the workforce, but rather to be a part of the Aggie Family–to be there for them through good and bad, as they have been there for me, an adopted Aggie, through these past four years.